 wn= n-a+b (1)

 where n is an index of the sub-band data, a and b are constants maximizing the classification accuracy in the offline analysis.
 This weight equation applies to correlations of each standard CCA, finally the maximum correlation indicates the result.
-The detail explation can be found in [9].
+The detail explanation can be found in [9].

+C. Training Paradigm

+The training was consisted of 20 sessions.
+Each session has three trials lasted 60 seconds, including 4 second for each target and 1 second for gaze shifting.
+In other words, each target should be gazed three times in random order in one session.
+In the training, a target was rendered as red for xx mini second as a cue,subjects were asked to gaze at the target as soon as possible.
+The monitor was 60cm away in front of subjects.
+A few minutes break were performed between each session.

-D. Performance Evaluation
+D. Online Experiment

-Individual SSVEP training data were required to implement the proposed method.
-This study used a leave-one-out cross-validation to estimate simulated BCI performance.
-Training SSVEP reference signals were obtained from the training data in cross-validation.
-Classification accuracy and information transfer rate (ITR) [15] were calculated for the proposed method and the standard CCA method separately.
-To estimate the optimal BCI performance, this study also calculated accuracy and ITR using different data lengths.
+This is online.

 Results